jimmysong/armory-vnc/README.md

  * Bitcoin 0.12.1
  * Armory 0.94.1

+*YOU SHOULD STILL SIGN ON AN OFFLINE MACHINE, USE THIS ONLY FOR YOUR WATCH-ONLY WALLET!!*

 Build
 -----
 Include password.txt with the password for TightVNC (by default this is "password").
 This must be at least 8 characters and is truncated if longer.